desihub/qlf/README.md

 1. Install the Quick Look Framework

     ```
-    # We assume you are using bash
+    # We assume you are using bash.
+It is useful to add this to your .bashrc file (or related)
     export QLF_ROOT=$HOME/quicklook
     mkdir -p $QLF_ROOT
     cd $QLF_ROOT